STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 - preside over Council Meetings, preside over National Meetings, appoint members of standing and special committees,

-iii. assist the SAOAO Treasurer in preparing an annual budget and approving reimbursement requests, and
+- assist the SAOAO Treasurer in preparing an annual budget and approving reimbursement requests, and

 - serve as SAOAO’s official representative on the AOAO Board of Directors, should such position be available.
 In so doing, the president will